SOLAR-LNG - Modular Cabinet & Power Solutions for Europe

 Overseen by architecture firm Kezlo Group and installed by Solar Energy Services, a Johnnie-led local energy company helmed by Ethan Goddard (A14), the array is slated for completion in 2026.
 John's College has long invested in sustainability projects on campus, including geothermal heating, a living shoreline, rain gardens, and energy efficiency improvements continually being made to its historic buildings.
 This path to a greener future continues with a new project to install solar. .
 Planned upgrades to the educational institution include the addition of 1,670 solar panels, as well as 20 electric vehicle (EV) charging stations across four campus parking lots.
 The solar installation will use an innovative grid-connected photovoltaic design, which will link the energy generated. .
 St. John's has emerged as a testing ground for grid-scale energy storage solutions, with its unique mix of renewable energy projects and industrial power needs.
 John's College President Mark Roosevelt will cut the ribbon on a new grid-tied solar installation at noon on Saturday, April 22.
 [PDF Version]

-Malawi power s energy storage project
+Philippines cebu energy storage configuration project

-Malawi power s energy storage project
+Philippines cebu energy storage configuration project

 Large-scale energy storage power generation project in cebu philippines